ap0phasi/neuralcoil/README.md

 ## Usage
-Please refer to the vignette for usage and examples.
+Please refer to the vignettes for usage and examples.